Intro

 What the data are telling us

-- The main driver behind this reduction has been the increasing price of carbon, promoting a switch from coal to less carbon-intensive energy sources.
-Other important factors are economic downturns (e.g. linked to the COVID-19 pandemic), more affordable renewable energy, efficiency measures and the effect of climate policies.
+- One of the main behind this reduction has been the increasing price of carbon, promoting a switch from coal to less carbon-intensive energy sources.
+Other important factors are economic downturns, changing fuel prices, more affordable renewable energy, energy savings measures and the effect of climate policies.